Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__03_16.mp3"></audio>

-1 |   A   How much is this mug?
+1:    A   How much is this mug?
-    B |   It’s £9.
+    B:    It’s £9.
-2 |   A   How much is that cap?
+2:    A   How much is that cap?
-    B |   It’s £12.
+    B:    It’s £12.
-3 |   A   How much are these plates?
+3:    A   How much are these plates?
-    B |   They’re £15.
+    B:    They’re £15.
-4 |   A   How much are those T-shirts?
+4:    A   How much are those T-shirts?
-    B |   They’re £20.
+    B:    They’re £20.
-5 |   A   Two caps, please.
+5:    A   Two caps, please.
-    B |   That’s £24.
+    B:    That’s £24.